Jagouris/flexagon/README.md

 # <img src="logo2.png" width="60" height="60" /> Flexagon
+## What is Flexagon?
-Flexagon is a lightweight Javascript library made to help create dynamic webpages with custom HTML tags `<binder />` and `<page />`.
-When you import `flexagon.js` into your webpage, those elements will be loaded automatically as dynamic elements, which you can manipulate easily with Flexagon's functions.
-The content is converted to into natural HTML when a webpage is loaded.
+Flexagon is a Javascript library, it is an easy and efficient way create dynamic webpages with custom HTML elements.
+The option is also available to expand Flexagon functionality if you choose to.

+When you import `flexagon.js` into your webpage, it will run automatically, and then you can manipulate it easily with Flexagon's functions.

 ### [➜ Webpage created with Flexagon](https://jagorak.github.io/Flexagon)
 ### [➜ Video example of Flexagon](https://www.youtube.com/watch?v=WKCQJrdRDPM)